ShuDataScience/FMCG-Project/README.md

 - cross-validation
 - use permutation to test the new parameter's improtance in the selected model
 - train the selected model with permutation features
-- visualize the forecasted demand to compare with the test data
+- visualize the forecasted demand and compare with the test data
 - finalize the model features and evaluation